istio/istio.io/content/docs/tasks/security/https-overlay/index.md

 ### Create an HTTPS service with Istio sidecar with mutual TLS enabled

 You need to deploy Istio control plane with mutual TLS enabled.
-If you have istio control plane with mutual TLS disabled installed, please delete it:
+If you have istio control plane with mutual TLS disabled installed, please delete it.
+For example, if you followed the quick start:

 {{< text bash >}}
-$ kubectl delete -f install/kubernetes/istio.yaml
+$ kubectl delete -f install/kubernetes/istio-demo.yaml
 {{< /text >}}

 And wait for everything is down, i.e., there is no pod in control plane namespace (istio-system).